-- + As with any output from Mbox, the imagery in the NDI stream will be sampled from the Global Surface at a specific size and using the output's origin. - CAUTION!
+- + As with any output from Mbox, the imagery for the NDI output stream will be sampled from the Global Surface at a specific size and using the output's origin. - CAUTION!
 The NDI output stream will have a width and height equal to that of the output that it is created from.
-Make sure to use us the correct width and height if the receiving device requires a specific resolution for its NDI input - + All NDI streams will have an output frequency matching that of the first normal video output.
+Make sure to use the correct width and height if the receiving device requires a specific resolution for its NDI input. - + All NDI streams will have an output frequency matching that of the first normal video output of the computer.
 Because the frequency of Mbox's NDI output is controlled by the frequency of the first normal video output, it is important to connect and set up a physical display device with the desired frequency. - WARNING!
 Because the frequency of the Mbox application's rendering loop may be affected by overall performance limits, the output frequency of NDI output streams may fluctuate at times.
 This may cause some NDI receivers to display a "no input" warning.

-- + NDI output streams are given a name based on the OS share name of the Mbox computer and the mix number of the output: e.g. "Mbox NDI on Mbox 001 [002]" - Extremely long computer names may result in the name getting truncated, keep share names to 12 characters or less if possible. - + Each instance of Mbox software will ignore NDI output from itself, but can receive NDI from another instance of Mbox. - + There is no limit to the number of NDI outputs allowed, except that of performance.
-Using many large NDI outputs may negatively affect overall playback and output rendering performance. - + Mbox can send (and receive) NDI on any of the active network interfaces on the computer.
-Which means that it is possible to use more than one interface for NDI.
-While using more than one interface for NDI may be desirable in some cases, NDI signals should always be kept on a separate network interface from all other Ethernet protocols e.g. Art-Net, sACN, and Mbox content syncing whenever possible.
+- NDI output streams will be affected by the Mbox application's "Rendering FPS" preference.
+When this preference is set to "divide by 2" the NDI output frequency will be 1/2 that of the computer's first output's refresh frequency.
+When this preference is changed, either the Mbox application must be quit and relaunched, or the NDI outputs deleted and then recreated for the change to take effect. - + NDI output streams are given a name based on the OS share name of the Mbox computer with the mix number of the output in square brackets: e.g. "Mbox Primary MacBook Pro [002]" - Extremely long computer names may result in the name getting truncated, try to keep the computer's share name to 12 characters or less if possible. - + Each instance of Mbox software will ignore NDI output from itself, but can receive NDI from another instance of Mbox. - + There is no limit to the number of NDI outputs allowed, except that of performance.
+Using many large NDI outputs may negatively affect overall playback and output rendering performance. - + Mbox v5 outputs NDI streams using YUV encoding, without an alpha channel. - + Mbox can send (and receive) NDI on any of the active network interfaces on the computer upon which there is a route between sending and receiving devices.
+This means that it is possible to use more than one interface for NDI, and that any single NDI stream can be sent using more than one interface as well.
+While using more than one interface for NDI may seem to be desirable, in practice this can lead to issues.
+The recommendation is that all NDI signals should always be kept on a single, separate network interface from all other Ethernet protocols - e.g. Art-Net, sACN, and Mbox content syncing. - + Mbox outputs standard Single TCP NDI.
+It cannot send multicast NDI. - + Mbox can work with an NDI Discovery Server, configured through the NDI Access Manager application.
+However, the Discovery Server must run on a separate computer which must be a PC not a Mac.